christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 MyObjectB().getPrivate(); // "foo"
 {% endhighlight %}

-Sorry about the bad example, but I hope you see that I am just making a point :-) As you can see you actually need to create the class with its own outer scope, in this case an IFFI (Immediately Invoked Function Expression).
-In the object factory pattern you can just define and use it.
+Sorry about the bad example, but I hope you see that I am just making a point :-) Hiding details in ES6 classes requires you to move methods accessing privates to the inside of the constructor.
+If not you would have to wrap the class in its own scope, with an IIFE or a module.

 #### Adding methods
 {% highlight javascript %}